Support Safe Snowmobiling!

 – Reduce your speed enough that you can always stop within the space that your headlights allow you to clearly see.

-– Always use extra caution when riding after dark as it will be harder to see and identify obstacles, open water or other dangerous situations.
+– Always use extra caution when riding after dark as it will be harder to see and identify obstacles, open water and other dangerous situations.

-– Also keep in mind navigation will be more difficult and bad weather can sneak up on you.
+– Also keep in mind after dark navigation will be more difficult and bad weather can sneak up on you.

-– Carrying a map and/or a GPS system is also highly recommended.
+– Carrying a map and/or a GPS system is also recommended.

 – Cell phone service is not available along many trails and in many riding areas, so if using a phone or other electronic device for your maps make sure you have the maps downloaded onto the device itself, and keep in mind cold weather can greatly reduce battery run time.

-– The best way to keep everyone together and safe is if each snowmobile operator keeps an eye on the snowmobile behind them, stops if they are not there, and goes back to investigate if they do not appear within a reasonable time.
+– The best way to keep everyone together and safe is for each snowmobile operator to keep an eye on the snowmobile behind them, stops if they are not there, and go back to investigate if they do not appear within a reasonable time.

 – With this system if anyone gets lost or stuck the entire group will naturally come to a stop in a relatively short time.

-– Snowmobiling usually takes place in areas where help can take hours or sometimes days to reach you, so it’s recommended you have people in your group with first aid.
+– Snowmobiling usually takes place in areas where help can take hours or sometimes days to reach you, so it’s recommended you have people in your group trained in first aid.

-– Ensure your first aider is comfortable with their skills and their training is up to date, as most first aid tickets have an expiry date after which a refresher course is required.
+– Ensure your first aider is comfortable with their skills and their training is up to date.
+Most first aid certifications have an expiry date after which a refresher course is required.

 – Always carry a basic first aid kit and some wilderness survival gear.